-With over 660,000 restaurants operating in the U.S. alone, digital food advertisement is an incredibly competitive market.
+With over 31,000 food and beverage companies and one million restaurants operating in the U.S. alone, digital food advertisement is an incredibly competitive market.

 To stand out, you need to combine humor, design, strategy, and user engagement, all while keeping your audience hungry.

 Let’s take a look at what makes a digital food ad effective, and some of the names across the industry that are crushing it.

 What Makes Food Advertisements Unique?

 Without creative marketing campaigns, the food industry could be pretty dull.
 Luckily, there are so many ways to bring food to life in digital food advertisements.

 What makes food advertisements unique is their ability to turn the mundane into excitement.